thommorais/thommorais/README.md

 Hi, I'm Thom,

-I’m a Brazilian developer with a focus on front-end development, I am dedicated to optimizing website speed, search engine optimization (SEO), accessibility, and delivering an good user experience (UX).
-My expertise extends to React and its ecosystem, including Redux, Recoil, Framer Motion, and Next.js.
-Additionally, I have hands-on experience with React Native and a foundational understanding of Svelte, Electron, Wordpress, Strapi and Golang.
-Currently, I am exploring Three.js and GLSL, expanding my skill set in 3D graphics and visual effects.
+Brazilian developer who builds fast, SEO-optimized, and accessible web applications.
+Experienced with the React ecosystem, Next.js, and React Native.
+Proficient in end-to-end development, handling both frontend and backend layers.
+Currently learning Three.js and GLSL to implement 3D graphics on websites.

 You can reach me at thommorais@gmail.com